News & Information

 Though we cannot tell you specifically whether or not requested zoning will be approved, the Staff can tell you about current trends in zoning in a particular part of the City.
 We can also tell you what the City's Comprehensive Plan calls for in any area of the City.
 These pieces of information can be helpful in determining whether or not zoning is likely to be supported on any given property.

 Please visit the Planning Home Page/Development Processes.

 Please note that the Standards Notes and Specifications are currently being drafted and will be available in the near future.
 In the interim please contact the City Engineer, Leon Barba at (512) 262-3958.

 You may have a Kyle mailing address but not actually reside in the corporate city limits of the City of Kyle.
 If you would like to view the city limits or E.T.J (extraterritorial jurisdiction) on a map, please visit the online maps section.
-Also, you may purchase a map of the City boundaries.
-Please contact sclamons [at] cityofkyle [dot] com (subject: Address%20Question) (Steve Clamons), GIS Analyst at (512) 262-3942.
+Please contact Steve Clamons, GIS Analyst at (512) 262-3942.